Skip to content

 False

-Hair and nails do not continue to grow after death.
-The illusion of post-mortem growth is an optical effect caused by dehydration of the skin, which causes soft tissue to shrink and retract, making hair and nails appear longer by comparison.
+Hair and nails do not continue growing after death.
+The illusion of post-mortem growth is an optical effect caused by dehydration of the skin, which shrinks and retracts the surrounding soft tissue, making already-present hair and nails appear comparatively longer.

 Humans evolved from modern monkeys